 You can configure Enterprise Architect to start Mono for you when you start the debugger.
-You do this by configuring the 'DebugRun' page of your Analyzer Script.
+You do this by configuring the 'Runtime Host' page of your Analyzer Script.
 The format of the commands is described here:

-Linux:
+/usr/bin/mono --debug

-cd path-to-program /usr/bin/mono --debug --debugger-agent=transport=dt_socket,address=host:port,ser ver=y,suspend=y program cd path-to-program mono --debug --debugger-agent=transport=dt_socket,address=host:port,ser ver=y,suspend=y program where:
+--debugger-agent=transport=dt_socket,address=host:port,ser ver=y,suspend=y program

-Windows:

 - path-to-program is the directory path where the program is located

 - host is one of these:

 - localhost

-- an ip address
+- an IP address

 - a networked machine name

-- port is the Port for the socket and
+- port is the Port for the socket

 - program is the name of the application (such as MonoProgram.exe)

-Starting Mono with Debugger Support from the Command Line
+Starting Mono Manually using the Command Line